Monzo Review: Should you make the switch?

 When investing with Monzo, there are two main charges:

 • Platform Fee - A fee charged by Monzo for holding your investments.
-This is typically 0.45% per year, but is discounted to 0.35% for customers on the Monzo Perks and Monzo Max plans.
+This is 0.25% per year, but is discounted to 0.20% for customers on the Monzo Perks and Monzo Max plans.

-• Fund Management Fee - A fee charged by BlackRock for managing the investment fund, which is around 0.14% per year.
+• Fund Management Fee - A fee charged by BlackRock for managing the investment fund, this fee varies depending on the fund you invest in.

 "Build Your Own" ETF investments

-In 2025, Monzo launched its brand new "Build Your Own" ETF investment feature offering investors 11 different ETFs managed by BlackRock.
+In 2025, Monzo launched its brand new "Build Your Own" ETF investment feature, they now offer investors 12 different ETFs managed by BlackRock.
 This includes a variety of iShares ETFs from BlackRock and allows investors to build a portfolio based on what's important to them.

 The funds on offer explore different themes such as: